SalvatoreFiengo/simon-game/Readme.md

     4. Player name will show in scoreboard
     5. next game: loaded previous game, scoreboard updated correctly
     6. if no game has been played yet, scoreboard and load game will show a "no saved game" warning
+    7. if game is started with an existing name player name will have a number added to its string

 ---